 In situations like these, you’d probably want to be able to contact support immediately.
 This, unfortunately, isn’t going to be an option with Uphold.

-No matter if you’re reading through user Uphold app reviews or those that talk about the desktop version of the exchange, one thing remains the same with both versions of the platform - there’s no live customer support available.
+No matter if you’re reading through some Uphold app reviews or those that talk about the desktop version of the exchange, one thing remains the same with both versions of the platform - there’s no live customer support available.

-You can only contact the support agents via a form or email, and they’ll get back to you via email as well.
+You can only contact the support agents via a support form or email, and they’ll get back to you via email as well.
 There’s no feature to call the support via phone or even get in contact with the company via live chat.

 Uphold Fees